Samuel-Lewis/light-logger/README.md

 -DLOG_INFO
 ```

-If your system does not support ANSI colour codes, you can additionally include this, to disable
+If your system does not support ANSI colour codes, you can disable these, by also defining
 ```
 LOG_NO_ANSI
 ```